 1. Timely and adequate treatment of acute infectious and dermatological pathologies,

-2. Solving problems with vessels,
+2. Solving problems with blood vessels,

-4. Exclusion of poisoning and intoxication.
+4. Excluding poisoning and intoxication.